LimeChain/extractoor-contracts/README.md

 # Extractoor contracts

 Library of contracts used for proving the Merkle Patricia Tree (MPT) inclusion of a certain storage inside a rollup.
-For easy generation of proofs and their encoding you can use this (TODO) sdk.
+For easy generation of proofs and their encoding you can use the contracts alongside with the [extractoor](https://github.com/LimeChain/extractoor-sdk) typescript sdk.

 ## Installation